Kobiiiii/My-Projects/GDScript/Limbo/README.md

 **How to play**
 - The UI of the game will navigate you to the levels.
 - Shoot: Shift, J , K , L, Tab, Nintendo A, Xbox B, PS Circle.
-- Move: WASD, Arrow keys, Console analogue stick.
+- Move: WASD, Arrow keys, Console analog stick.
 - Jump: Space, PS X, Xbox A, Nintendo B.

 **Known Problems**
 - The player might not be able to jump high enough in sidescroller sections if monitor has high refresh rate.

-GO TO THE SCENES FILE AND YOU WILL FIND EVERY SCRIPT IN EACH FOLDER (SCRIPTS ARE .GD).
+ EVERY FOLDER IN THE "SCENES" FOLDER WILL CONTAIN THE SCRIPTS RELATED TO THA FOLDER (A SCRIPT IS A .GD FILE).